 Notice what the war question keeps exposing: there is no human heart that can be trusted with the sword.
 Give it to the nation and the nation will sanctify its greed.
 Give it to the avenger and he will call his bloodlust justice.
 Take it away entirely and the strong will devour the weak while the righteous congratulate themselves on staying clean.
 The just-war criteria are not a formula that fixes this; they are a fence around a beast that no fence fully tames, because the beast is the human heart itself.
 This is why the doctrine of total depravity is not a gloomy footnote to the ethics of war but its foundation.
 We do not build careful restraints on force because force is occasionally misused; we build them because the heart that wields it is, left to itself, at war with God and neighbor in its very fibers.
 The realism of the just-war tradition is the realism of the fall.

 And that is why the only soldier who can wield even a just sword without becoming a monster is one whose own heart has been disarmed first.
 The man with a new heart can restrain evil without hating the evildoer, can grieve the necessity even as he obeys it, can long for the peace the war exists to restore, because the war inside him has already been won by Another.
-He does not need the enemy's destruction to feel whole; he is already held.
+He does not need the enemy's destruction to feel whole.
+He is already held.
 He can leave vengeance to God because he actually believes God will repay.
-The pacifist and the militarist are both, at root, men who do not trust that God will set the world right — one tries to keep his own hands so clean that he need not act, the other takes God's repayment into his own hands because he cannot wait for it.
-The grace that ends both errors is the grace that finally believes the Judge of all the earth will do right, and is therefore freed to act, or to refrain, without idolizing either.

-So if you are weary of a world that will not stop killing — if the news has made you despair that there will ever be an end to it — hear the gospel inside the grief.
-The end of war is not a policy.
-It is a Person.
-The same God who lends the magistrate a sword to restrain evil for a season has already, in His Son, dealt the death-blow to the deepest enmity there is, and He will not leave the work half done.
-You are not asked to carry the world's peace on your shoulders; the One who said "It is mine to avenge" has the world's reckoning fully in hand, and the One who said "my peace I give you" has already secured the only peace that lasts.
-The Christian can hate war honestly, wage or refuse it soberly, and grieve it deeply — and still not despair, because the war that mattered most is already over, and the victory was won by a Lamb.
+So if you are weary of a world that will not stop killing, if the news has worn you down into believing there will never be an end to it, hear the gospel inside the grief.
+You were never asked to carry the world's peace on your shoulders.
+The One who said "It is mine to avenge" has the world's reckoning fully in hand, and the One who said "my peace I give you" has already secured the only peace that lasts.
+So a Christian may hate war honestly, wage or refuse it soberly, grieve it deeply, and still not despair.
+The war that mattered most is already over.
+Its ending was never a treaty and never a policy.
+It was a Person, and He has already come.